TheTaylorLee/docker-transcodeautomation/README.md

 ffmpeg -i <input> -map 0:v:0? -map 0:a? -map 0:s? -metadata title="" -metadata description="" -metadata COMMENT="transcoded" -c:v libx265 -crf <21 or 23> -ac 6 -c:a aac -c:s copy -preset veryfast -stats_period 60 <output>
 ```
 - All video, audio, and subtitles are mapped into the transcoded file
-- Title and Description metadata is removed to so that data doesn't effect the media server of choice properly displaying the correct metadata
+- Title and Description metadata is removed so that data doesn't affect the media server of choice properly displaying the correct metadata
 - The comment metadata is set to "transcoded".
 This ensures even if the mediadb is lost or filename changed, the file will not be transcoded again.
 - Media will be transcoded using the x265 media format to an mkv container
 - 6 channel aac audio is set
 - If the transcoded file is larger than the original it will be excluded and the source file remuxed to only update metadata.

 ## Deploying the image
-Docker Run command or Docker Compose can be used.
 - Docker Compose Example
 ```
 version: "3.8"